ten-protocol/go-ten/design/README.md

 Obscuro needs a decentralised bridge infrastructure to Ethereum.

-Note: this design is approved and implemented.
+Note: this design is approved and mostly implemented (there are some dependencies on the fast-finality work).

 ## Fast Soft-Finality Protocol